2310 Criteria for Immediate or Expedited Responses to Service Requests

 2342.3 Exception Criteria for Referrals to PHC or CAS

-The case worker must screen all applicants for potential eligibility for Primary Home Care (PHC) and Community Attendant Services (CAS) before referring to Family Care (FC).
-The case worker applies the following exception criteria to determine if the applicant has a reason not to be referred for CAS, or if on Medicaid, would not be eligible for PHC.
+The caseworker must screen all applicants for potential eligibility for Primary Home Care (PHC) and Community Attendant Services (CAS) before referring them to Family Care (FC).
+The caseworker applies the following exception criteria to decide if the applicant has a reason not to be referred for CAS or, if on Medicaid, would not be eligible for PHC.

 To determine if the applicant is not appropriate for a referral to PHC or CAS, screen the applicant for the following criteria:

-• Does the applicant specifically state that they will accept care only from their spouse as the paid attendant, and unmet need policy does not preclude this arrangement?
+• Does the applicant specifically state that they will accept care only from their spouse as the paid attendant, and the unmet need policy does not prevent this arrangement?

 • Does the applicant receive Qualifying Individual (QI) benefits?